 The 2015-2016 Greenville CAPER recognizes the need for employment opportunities for all residents.
-In order to reduce poverty, the city is preserving housing stock that is occupied by low-income households, which preserves neighborhoods and employment opportunities for residents.
+To reduce poverty, the city is preserving housing stock that is occupied by low-income households, which preserves neighborhoods and employment opportunities for residents.
 Employment opportunities near residential neighborhoods is particularly important for low-income residents.

-The 2013-2018 Consolidated Plan recognized the need for suitable employment in order to reduce poverty.
+The 2013-2018 Consolidated Plan recognized the need for suitable employment to reduce poverty.
 To assist with this CDBG funding allows transitional housing providers (i.e. Greenville Community Shelter) to assist families with job training and educational programs.
-These programs focus on Certified Redevelopment Areas in Greenville with very high poverty rates and the vast majority of the population is Black, non-Hispanic.
+These programs focus on Certified Redevelopment Areas in Greenville with very high poverty rates and the majority of the population is Black, non-Hispanic.

+c.
 Transportation